mrcasals/mrcasals.github.com/source/_posts/2012-04-11-my-first-octopress-plugin-spotify-play-button.markdown

 Spotify's new feature [Play Button][play-button] lets you embed a single track, an album or a playlist to any web page, giving you the possibility to put a soundtrack anywhere.
 So I decided to make an Octopress plugin for this.
+You can find [its source on GitHub][spotify-play-repo].

 The plugin is pretty simple.
 You have to use the `spotify` liquid tag and, as param, one of the following examples.